kffein/craft-self-licenses-manager/README.md

 ![Screenshot](resources/img/settings.png)

-On save, theses informations will be validate with the Craftnet API for validation.
-If informations is correct, you'll be redirect to the license plugin page.
+On save, theses informations will be validate with the Craftnet API for validation for validation.

 ## License generation